CiscoDevNet/intersight-tfb-iks/README.md

 ![alt text](https://github.com/prathjan/images/blob/main/iksout.png?raw=true)

-If successful, download the cluster kubeconfig from Intersight and run a couple of kubectl commands to verify an operational cluster: kubectl get nodes kubectl get pods --all-namespaces
+If successful, download the cluster kubeconfig from Intersight and run a couple of kubectl commands to verify an operational cluster:

+kubectl get nodes

+kubectl get pods --all-namespaces

 ### Deploy a sample "Hello IKS" App
 Open "sb_iksapp" and Queue a plan manually.
-If successful, access the app wit the loadbalancer IP: kubectl get svc --all-namespaces
+If successful, access the app with the loadbalancer IP:

+kubectl get svc --all-namespaces

+Open URL in a browser window.

 ### Deploy IWO collector
 Open "sb_iwocollector" and Queue a plan manually.